+The institutional dimension as Omann (2004) states is often included in the social dimension and might not find explicit reason to mention.
+However, there is a slight difference between them, which would explain why the institutional dimension has emerged as a separate component in this sustainability prism.
 The social dimension represents individual aspects, whereas the institutional dimension comprises interpersonal processes or group interactions.
 Omann, (2004) agrees that if included within the social dimension, there is a danger that these aspects might be neglected.
 The incorporation of the four dimensions of the sustainability prism incorporations simplify to some extents the evaluation of different sector participants in management practices.
 The social, economic, environmental and institutional dimensions enable the formulation of a comprehensive sustainability assessment framework to evaluate project efficiency, estimate waste management services by reducing the level of complexity and enabling greater clarity while generating in-depth understanding of the impacts (Kiran et al., 2016).

-4. Constructing Quantitative Sustainability Measurement Model: Recent assessment frameworks in involving broaden fields of project management seek to provide decision makers with an impact of evaluation in order to adjust in determining precise aspects to be considered in mowing towards the goal of sustainability.
+4. Constructing Sustainability Measurement Model for Project Selection: Recent assessment frameworks in involving broaden fields of project management seek to provide decision makers with an impact of evaluation in order to adjust in determining precise aspects to be considered in mowing towards the goal of sustainability.
 According to researches (Omann, 2004), sustainability can be determined only 'after the fact', i.e. with ex-post evaluation.
 Relatively, United Nations Conference on Sustainable Development significantly emphasizes on sustainability assessments to advance the principles of sustainable development (UNCSD, 2012).
 Sustainability of a policy or programme can be evaluated and analyzed through the three dimensions as described in previous sections (Fig.1).
 However, within these dimensions there is a need provide quantitative approaches to devise clear criteria and indicators that can be used to measure the variables to be analyzed.
 The European Commission (1999, p.
 3) emphasizes that ex-post evaluation should focus on the results and impacts of projects and in order to do that, appropriate criteria and indicators should be established.
 Later on, indicators are increasingly being recognized as useful tools towards criteria analysis and for designing policy frameworks (Singh et al., 2009).
 Godfrey and Todd (2001), state as "the main feature of indicators is their capability to summarize, focus and condense the tremendous complexity of our dynamic environment to a manageable approach of meaningful information."
 By visualizing phenomena and highlighting trends through assessment frameworks, indicators simplify and help in the analysis of complex and complicated information (Warhurst 2002).
 In summary, assessment framework indicators summarize information to reflect the state of a sustainability phenomenon and support the evaluation of this state (Omann 2004).
 As can be inferred, the choice of criteria and indicators are significant in making an assessment of sustainability in terms of emerged sustainability dimensions.